Vihervaara/3D-Stress-Cube/README.md

 ![Logo](https://github.com/Vihervaara/3D-Stress-Cube/blob/main/3DstressCube_Logo.png)

-Welcome to use 3D Stress Cube.
+#Welcome to 3D Stress Cube.

 This is a simple visualisation tool that can be opened in a web browser.